 Location, Location, Location

-Flat, level, stable, protected about sums it up.
+Flat, level, stable, and protected sums it up.
 Your samples should be molded as close as possible to their storage place, and that place should meet these requirements.
 Flat and level are easy to figure out, you want the exposed surfaces to remain on the same plane as when you struck them off.
-Stable and protected means they need to be safe not only from being struck or tripped over but also from vibration.
+Stable and protected means they need to be safe from being struck or tripped over and from vibration.
 Someone walking nearby on the floor of a construction trailer can permanently damage your samples, especially if they are in that sensitive stage between an initial and final set.

 - Our recommendation: Concrete Curing Boxes, to isolate strength specimens from disturbances and maintain specified temperatures according to ASTM C31 and AASHTO T 23 test standards.
 Any can be used for moist curing, and they are a great portable solution for protecting freshly made test specimens.